PaulFidika/sora-cli/README.md

 - **⚠️ Videos expire after 1 hour!** Once a video completes, you have ~1 hour to download it before it becomes unavailable for download.
 This CLI automatically downloads upon completion.
 Videos will still be available for remixes, however.
 - **Cameos** (personal likeness features) are not supported via the API - they require the Sora mobile app.
 - Video generation history is stored in `~/.sora-cli/history.json` (limited to 100 most recent entries).

+## Guardrails and Restrictions

+The API enforces several content restrictions:

+- Only content suitable for audiences under 18 (a setting to bypass this restriction will be available in the future).
+- Copyrighted characters and copyrighted music will be rejected.
+- Real people—including public figures—cannot be generated.
+- Input images with faces of humans are currently rejected.

+Make sure prompts, reference images, and transcripts respect these rules to avoid failed generations.